HelgaAniorte/websocket/README.md

 # websocket
-Websocket chat with Spring Boot
+Project for create a chat using websockets and Spring Boot.
+Using Spring Boot, stomp, html.